pranaysinganalli/Deepfake-Detection-for-Digital-image-processing/README.md

 - If needed, you can download the processed dataset (e.g., JPEG format frames) from the links provided in the notebook.

 ## 📖 Referred Papers
-All the papers referred to in our project report are listed in the `references/` folder:
+All the papers referred to in our project report are listed in the `/Reference papers/` folder:

-- The file names match their reference numbers in the report (e.g., `12.pdf` for reference [12]).
-- There is also a folder named `All papers` inside the above folder which contains the additional research papers used during the literature survey (submitted as DA-1).

 ## 🚀 Steps to Run